DavidAce/h5pp/README.md

 with everything you need to link `h5pp` correctly (including dependencies, if you so choose).
 If not set, `CMAKE_INSTALL_PREFIX` defaults to `${CMAKE_BINARY_DIR}/install`, where `${CMAKE_BINARY_DIR}` is the directory you are building from.

-#### Option 3: Install with conan
+#### Option 3: Install with Conan
-Make sure to install and configure conan first.
-Then, either use the CMake-conan integration by passing `-DH5PP_DOWNLOAD_METHOD=conan` as an argument to CMake (see below) **or** use conan directly, for instance by running the following command:
+Make sure to install and configure Conan first.
+Then, either use the [cmake-conan](https://github.com/conan-io/cmake-conan) integration by passing
+ `-DH5PP_DOWNLOAD_METHOD=conan` as an argument to CMake (see below) **or** use Conan directly, for instance by running the following command:

 ```
 $ conan install h5pp/1.8.0@davidace/stable --profile default